 Podiatrists complete four years of training in a podiatric medical school and three years of hospital residency training, which is similar to that of other physicians.
 Many podiatrists may even go on to complete fellowship training after completion of their residency.

-To learn more about podiatrists, please feel free to contact our Greenbelt office—we are more than happy to help!
+To learn more about podiatrists, please feel free to contact our Greenbelt, MD podiatry office—we are more than happy to help!